 Cam & Ellen have purchased in TierraLuz.
 They are from White Rock, BC, Canada.
 Cam and Ellen intent on enjoying their property up on the hill.
 Yoga and healthy eating are a priority.

 Jim and Ashley are building their home now in 2015-2016..
 They are from Vancouver, Washington and are excited to enjoy more time in the warn sun.

-Ron and Doreen are from Vancouver British Columbia and are all about bringing the vision and action of sustainable living to others.
-They have created Sayulita Eco Retreats and are offering experiences and teachings for people to become inspired to live more lightly on the planet!
+Ron is from Vancouver British Columbia and are all about bringing the vision and action of sustainable living to others.
+Ron has created Sayulita Film School and is offering experiences for students to become inspired to live more lightly on the planet!